Setting Up Trusted DNS Providers

 https://[2001:4860:4860::8844]/dns-query

-Addresses commented with # are currently blocked by the firewall and unavailable.
+#are commented out, indicating they are currently blocked by firewalls and unavailable.

-This site fully supports IPv6, which is one of our advantages.
+Our site fully supports IPv6, which is one of our key advantages.
 You can use IPv6 upstream addresses for more stable resolution speeds.